 If executed well, innovation will lead to revenue growth and opportunities for business development.

 - Prioritize each legal innovation idea.
-Develop a set of criteria that will help you determine which ideas are most needed, feasible, and applicable to your firm.
+Develop a set of criteria that will help you determine which ideas are most needed.
 Also, consider how much of your client base a new idea will impact.

 - Put your plan into action.
 Innovation ideas are only as good as your firm’s adoption of them.
 Hiring a project manager, or outsourcing this role to a qualified, trusted partner, will help ensure the project moves forward and lawyers and staff adopt changes.

 For keeping up-to-date with the latest industry trends, here are a few resources that you can explore:

 - The Client-Centered Law Firm by Jack Newton